 With Lucidchart, you can easily create all kinds of UML diagrams, including class diagrams.
-The intuitive online editor allows you to chart any process or workflow, then share with your team.Try it now Sign up free
+The intuitive online editor allows you to chart any process or workflow, then share with your team.Demo here Sign up free

 How to Create Class Diagrams

 Class diagrams can be somewhat complex, so it's important to understand the basics.
-Try reviewing what a class diagram is, along with this tutorial on what is UML.
+Try reviewing our class diagram overview, along with this tutorial on what is UML.
 That way, you'll have a firm grasp on the underlying principles of UML and class diagrams.
 Once you're prepared with a diagramming program like Lucidchart, it's time to start drawing.

 Class diagrams have a wide variety of use cases.
 They can help you:

 - Demonstrate responsibilities in a system

 - Review and create a static view of an application

 - Make subsequent charts, including component and deployment diagrams